Al Ain: Demographics

-With a population of 766,936 (as of 2017), it has the highest proportion of Emirati nationals (30.8%) in the country, though the majority of its residents are expatriates, particularly from the Indian subcontinent.
-Many people are from Bangladesh and Pakistan, and a few Afghans which is in total 23,000 Afghan approximately in whole U.A.E and majority are from province of Khost.
+With a population of 846,787 (as of 2021), it has the highest percentage of Emirati nationals (30.8%) in the country, though the majority of its residents are expatriates, particularly from the Indian subcontinent.
+Many people are from Bangladesh and Pakistan.
+There is also a significant number of Afghans in the city.

 Economy

 Al Ain is an important services centre for a wide area extending into Oman.
 There are three major shopping centres, Al Ain Mall, Al Jimi Mall, Al Hili Mall and Al Bawadi Mall (opened in 2009 in Al Khrair area) as well as traditional souqs for fruit and vegetables and livestock.
 One such souq exists for camels near an IKEA store and Bawadi Mall on Zayed Bin Sultan Street, the road which leads to Mezyad.
-Industry is growing, but is still on a small scale, and includes the Coca-Cola bottling plant and the Al Ain Portland Cement Works.
+Industry is growing on a small scale, and includes the Coca-Cola bottling plant and the Al Ain Portland Cement Works.
 The water in Al-Ain is of good quality.
 Service industries such as car sales, mechanics and other artisans are located in the area known as Sanaiya and Pattan Market.
 Social and governmental infrastructure include the Higher Colleges of Technology, well-equipped medical facilities including the teaching hospital at Tawam, Al Ain International Airport, and military training areas.
 Al Ain also has world's largest dates processing and marketing company, Al Foah Company LLC.
 The place is also famous for Al Ain Dairy Farm located just outside Al Ain.